pramttl/obp-python-client/README.rst

 -----

 (1)
-One time usage to get OAuth Token, and generate OAuth Headers.
+One time usage to get the OAuth access token, and generate OAuth Headers.
-(The generated Token, Headers are pickled into a text file)
+(The generated token, headers are pickled into a text file)

 .. code-block:: bash